sprkizard/srb2-lua-lib/game/Axis2D/Axis2D_README.txt

 angle, otherwise it's relative to the normal camera angle.
 If Effect 1 is checked, then the linedef's length will determine the camera distance from the player.
 (It defaults to 448 otherwise, so design your geometry around that.)

+Issues: Due to Axis2D not accounting for 'Simple Mode' as it was not included during development, players will thok backwards when using the charability CA_THOK.
+This will be addressed in the future.